 David Mitre Becerril

-David Mitre Becerril will join the UConn School of Public Policy as an Assistant Professor on August 23, 2023.
-David is currently a doctoral candidate in Criminology at the University of Pennsylvania, born and raised in Mexico City.
-Before graduate school, he worked for over five years as a data analyst at the Mexican census bureau’s public safety and justice unit and as an economist at a government research agency.
-David’s research interests lie in understanding how place-based interventions affect public safety and the role financial incentives play in deterring criminal behavior.
-Broadly, his research attempts to understand the conditions under which private and public community investments are promising solutions to crime and violence and examine the mechanisms driving such changes.
-He has written on street lighting, localized urban development, capital investments, bank lending, and the minimum wage, among other topics.
-His work has appeared in Criminology & Public Policy, has been recognized by the American Society of Criminology (Gene Carte Award), and has been highlighted by news outlets.
+His research interests are understanding how place-based interventions, economic incentives, and the built environment affect public safety.
+David’s research attempts to understand the conditions under which private and public community investments offer promising solutions to deter crime and examine the mechanisms driving such changes.
+He has written on topics including street lighting, localized urban development, overdose prevention sites, and the minimum wage, among others.
+His work has appeared in Criminology & Public Policy, JAMA Network Open, and the Journal of Urban Economics, among others.
+He has been recognized by the American Society of Criminology (Gene Carte Award), and his work has been highlighted in news outlets.
 He has also received the APPAM Equity & Inclusion Student Fellowship.

 Campus | Hartford Campus |